The Synthetic Biology Laboratory for the Decipherment of Genomic Codes

 The Laboratory of Molecular and Applied Biocatalysis

-Biocatalysis is the use of enzymes to carry out defined chemical reactions under controlled conditions, in order to convert raw materials into commercially more valuable products.
+Biocatalysis is the use of enzymes or cells to carry out defined chemical reactions under controlled conditions, in order to convert raw materials into commercially more valuable products.
 The high selectivity of enzymatic transformations, combined with the mild reaction conditions and the use of inexpensive reagents, represent sound advantages for biocatalysis.
-Our research is aimed at developing novel and efficient processes for synthesizing natural food additives and drug intermediates, as well as to study structure-function correlations of enzymes.
+Our interdisciplinary research is aimed at developing novel and efficient processes for synthesizing natural food additives and drug intermediates in aqueous and nonaqueous media.
+In order to render the enzymes more suitable for industrial conditions, we employ a technique called Directed Evolution.
+This is a novel approach based on the Darwinian algorithm of mutation and selection, which allows to explore and improve enzyme functions by iteratively altering the amino acid sequence and finding the mutant with the desired properties.
+Projects in the lab include the synthesis of a natural fragrance compound using yeast isolates, producing enantiopure sulfoxides using monooxygenases, and searching for novel enzymatic activities in genomes derived from soil and sea water.

 The Laboratory of Applied Genomics & Food Microbiology

-Our lab is currently focus in three major research fields, which combine methodologies of molecular genetics, SSR genotyping, next generation sequencing, bioinformatics, and classical microbiology in culture and in animal models.
-These fields have both purely theoretic and applicative aspects:
+These studies combine methodologies of molecular genetics, SSR genotyping, next generation sequencing, bioinformatics and classical microbiology in culture and in animal models.

 The laboratory of chemistry of foods and bioactive compounds